GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### The course exam

-For the official university credits, you need to pass the course exam that covers parts 1-5 of the course
+For official university credits, you need to pass the course exam that covers parts 1–5 of the course

 - If you fail the exam, it can be done again after one week
 - You may continue with submissions after the exam

 The exam is done in the exercise submission system.
 Follow the instructions below to complete the exam.

-- Enroll in the course through Open University.
+- Enroll in the course through the Open University.
 - You will get the enrollment link through the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen/submissions) once you have completed enough exercises.

 ![enroll in university credits](../../images/0/enroll1.png)